Har ki dun Trek: Heavenly trek tucked safely among the Garhwal Mountains

 On day two, you will drive from Sankri to Taluka (12km).
 Here you will trek from Taluka to Osla (2560m).
 Enjoy your breakfast in Sankri and get going with day two drive to Taluka.
 Before you begin the trek, you will have to take the ride and make sure that you take sufficient lunch and water bottles since there is no way of refilling water bottles en route.

 As you navigate through the Siyan Gad, you will cross the bridge to get to the Dhatmir village.
 After which trek finally pass the Ton River.
 There, you can relish amazing views of wild orchids, and see the incredible wilderness of Himalayas by witnessing the incredible animals like Barking Deer, Leopards, Bores, etc. Take rest for the night, under the star-studded sky and enjoy the refreshing environment.
-It will be thrilling for your mind, body, and soul to see such beautiful and invigorating environment.
+It will be thrilling to your mind, body, and soul to see such beautiful and invigorating environment.

 On day three, you will trek from Osla to Har Ki Dun.
 You will travel for 11km all the way to the peak of the trek Har Ki Dun Pass.
 Throughout this trek, you will face a changing terrain.
 Pleasant views along the route will keep you in the mood so walk through enjoying the beautiful valleys, plains and lofty mountains.